Gas Station Insurance

 - Collision coverage

-Your customer will not always make payments in cash.
-They will also be using credit or debit cards for payments.
-Card payments equates to storage of highly sensitive personal data.
-This can prove to be a liability to you if not handled well.
-Furthermore, with the personal information that the customer will pass on to your business, you will always face the threat of a data breach lawsuit.
-However, it never hurts to be prepared when dealing with digital information of your business and customers.
+More and more customers are moving away from cash payments due to the convenience that credit and debit cards offer.
+Card payments equate to the storage of highly sensitive personal data, which may be a liability to you if not handled well.
+Furthermore, with the personal information that your customers will pass on to your business, you will always face a threat of a data breach lawsuit.
+It never hurts to be prepared when dealing with your company’s and customers’ digital information.
 Cyber liability insurance will protect you from any claims arising from: